sakai-mirror/sakai/docs/readme_2-1-0.txt

 A demo installatation is fairly brief and straightforward.
 The steps are as follows:

-   1. Verify Java Installation and Environment Variables (see the Set up Build Environment section (2.1 - 2.2) of this guide)
+   1. Verify Java Installation and Environment Variables (see install/readme_demo.txt, or the "Set up Build Environment" section of the online install guide).
    2. Download and unpack the Demo Archive (see http://cvs.sakaiproject.org/release/2.1.0 for a link to the download)
    3. Start Tomcat with the following commands from the root Tomcat directory: